cisagov/ScubaGear/README.md

 The HTML report should open in your browser once the script completes.
 If it does not, navigate to the output folder and open the BaselineReports.html file using your browser.
 The result files generated from the tool are also saved to the output folder.

 ## Required Permissions
-The tool has two types of permissions that are required:
+The tool has two types of permissions that are required for running interactively:
 - User Permissions (which are associated with Azure AD roles assigned to a user)
 - Application Permissions (which are assigned to the MS Graph PowerShell application in Azure AD).